 - Get active: befriend a local conservation effort, perhaps joining forces to protect a certain species, or to keep a certain habitat pristine.
 Take part in a “beach clean up” or local beautification day.

-- Pray on it… we just know you’ll be inspired with ten or twenty more exciting possibilities!
+- Pray on it… we just know you’ll be inspired with dozens of additional, exciting possibilities!

 Top Ten Book Picks on Creation Care